-Note: When sold at retail Point-of-Sale the label affixed on the carton should contain the EAN-13 Bar Code encoding the GTIN assigned with the serial number along side.
-(The GTIN assigned is the same just represented in a different bar code type.)
-Alternatively GS1 DataBar Bar Code may be used provided the retail POS system that will process the sale of the item is suitably enabled.
+Note: When sold at retail Point-of-Sale the label affixed on the carton should represent the EAN-13 Barcode format of the GTIN assigned with the serial number along side.
+(The GTIN assigned is the same just represented in a different barcode type.)
+Alternatively GS1 DataBar Barcode may be used provided the retail POS system that will process the sale of the item is suitably enabled.

-13.4 Logistic Unit Marking for the Electrical Industry
+12.4 Logistic Unit Marking for the Electrical Industry

-The identification of standard and variable measure trade items is achieved by the allocation of unique GTINs.
+The identification of standard and variable measure trade items is achieved by the allocation of unique GTIN's.
 The natural progression from the identification of a trade item is to the identification of a logistic unit.

-As described in Section 6, a logistic unit is an item of any composition established for transport and/or storage, which need to be managed through the supply chain.
+As described in Section 5, a logistic unit is an item of any composition established for transport and/or storage, which need to be managed through the supply chain.

 The use of the SSCC can enable the unique identification of every logistic unit.
-Within the Electrical sector logistic units could include reels of electrical cable, cartons of light fittings and switches, or pallets of air conditioning and heating units.
+Within the Electrical sector logistics units could include reels of electrical cable, cartons of light fittings and switches, or pallets of air conditioning and heating units.